andyandikko/data-platform-quant-research/README.md

 # Data Platform for Quantitative Research

-This project is a collaborative effort to design and implement a data platform that simplifies the workflow for quantitative researchers.
+This project goal is to design and implement a data platform that simplifies the workflow for quantitative researchers.
 It includes:

 - **Data Lake**: A scalable storage solution for raw and processed data.
 - **Data Catalog**: Metadata-rich inventory for dataset discovery.